emilyhmarkowitz/emilyhmarkowitz/README.md

 Learn more about me!
 [Find my website here.](https://emilyhmarkowitz.github.io/emilyhmarkowitz/)

-# All work posted on this GitHub are subject to NOAA Fisheries' Standards
+# All work posted on this GitHub is subject to NOAA Fisheries' Standards

 ## NOAA README